Analytical solution of stochastic resonance in the nonadiabatic regime: Conclusion

 \section{Conclusion}

 We have used asymptotic methods that are central in the theory of differential equations to derive analytical expressions for the entire suite of results in stochastic resonance.
 Having previously used this general methodology to analyze the Fokker Planck equation \eqref{eq:mainFP} for a general quartic potential in the non-adiabatic limit \cite{moon2020}, here we have managed to further simplify the problem whilst maintaining the key features of that analysis.
 In particular, we approximated the quartic potential of the underlying Ornstein-Uhlenbeck process as two parabolic potentials.
 We derived explicit formulae for the escape rates from one basin to the other free from the constraints of the adiabatic limit, and have shown their veracity using direct numerical solutions of the dynamical equations.
-Our results can easily be generalized to multiple frequencies and forcing amplitudes and the ease of use of explicit formulae free a practitioner interested in stochastic resonance from the labor of numerical simulations.
+Moreover, we have shown numerically that the double-quadratic potential reproduces the results of the continuous quartic potential.
+Finally, our results can easily be generalized to multiple frequencies and forcing amplitudes and the ease of use of explicit formulae free a practitioner interested in stochastic resonance from the labor of numerical simulations.